 The Forest for the Trees: exploring the unexpected interplay of art, history, and science at Harvard Forest

-All photos by Maggie Janik
+Photos by Maggie Janik

 Taking a walk through Harvard Forest is like stepping back in time.
 Eighteenth century stone walls spotted with moss and lichen reveal the land's agricultural past.
 They tell the story of many failed attempts to tame the soil and impose boundaries, and of the forest's dogged will to persist.